hector-walker6kqj/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also suggests that as technology advances, so too does the potential for human error, making it increasingly difficult for programmers to stay one step ahead.

+# 2023-11-22
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook.

+This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of anticipating and accounting for user errors.
+It also reminds us that programming is not just about writing code, but also about understanding the needs and limitations of our users.